caru/StenoTutor/README.md

 StenoTutor is a free software available for GNU/Linux, Windows and Mac (not tested on Mac, please let me know if it works), and requires a recent Java runtime installed and Plover 2.4.x installed and running.
 It is coded in Processing IDE 2.x.

-StenoTutor is smart: words that takes you longer to type have more possibilites of showing up, so you will spend most of your time working on your weaknesses.
-It also allows to blacklist some words, in case you don't have a NKRO keyboard yet and you just want to see if you enjoy steno and how well you speed up, without being annoyed by words that your keyboard cannot actually type.
+StenoTutor tries to be a smart trainer: words that takes you longer to type have more possibilites of showing up, so you will spend most of your time working on your weaknesses.
+It also allows to blacklist some words, in case you don't have a NKRO keyboard yet and you just want to see if you enjoy steno and how well you speed up, without being annoyed by words that your keyboard cannot actually type without rolling or arpeggiating chords.

-Lessons have been copied from a similar project called [Fly](https://launchpad.net/flyploverfly).
+Lessons have been initially copied from a similar project called [Fly](https://launchpad.net/flyploverfly).

 The StenoTutor application was initially developed and published by Emanuele Caruso.